iSoer/test-task-1/README.md

 #### Environment Setup
 This is a sample project, "blind" development required :)
 #### Test Task Details
-* Implement all @TODOs withing the project
+* Implement all @TODOs within the project
     * Upgrade to Vue 3 from Vue 2
     * Use composition API
     * Add Vue translations library